abhilashtengli/Academic-Performance-Tracking/README.md

 - Improve the frontend design to make it more user-friendly.

 ## Conclusion
-- The Student Marks Management System is a Java-Spring Boot project that provides an efficient way to manage and allocate marks to students.
+- The Academic-Performance-Tracking is a Java-Spring Boot project that provides an efficient way to manage and allocate marks to students.
 The use of RESTAPI's and Spring Security make it a robust and secure system.